jamillydanielle/moodle-block_smartedu/README.md

 What type of generative AI does the SmartEdu plugin use?
 -------------------------------------

 Currently, the plugin only supports Gemini and ChatGPT.
-There are plans to include other types of generative AI providers in the future (see _Roadmap_ section).
+There are plans to include other types of generative AI providers in the future.

 What aspects should be considered when using the plugin?
 ------------------------------------